Although this site has been created primarily for my students, everyone is welcome. In these pages you'll find many sources of information.

-Check out Political Compass.
+Check out the Political Compass.
 The site does a good job of explaining political ideologies (although with definitions different from those I use) and gives you a chance to discover your own political philosophy.

-Law Library of Congress: North Korea -- Collection of links to websites on North Korean government, politics and law.
+Law Library of Congress: North Korea: Collection of links to websites on North Korean government, politics and law.
 Includes legal guides, country studies and links to constitutions and branches of government (where available).
-Council on Foreign Relations: North Korea -- Background, articles and opinion pieces about North Korea government and politics.
+Council on Foreign Relations: North Korea: Background, articles and opinion pieces about North Korea government and politics.
 Many of the articles focus on North Korea's nuclear program.
 From the Council on Foreign Relations, "an independent membership organization and a nonpartisan think tank and publisher."

-State of the Union (SOTU) -- The site uses an interactive timeline to provide a visual representation of prominent words in presidential State of the Union addresses by displaying significant words as "determined by comparing how frequently the word occurs in the document to how frequently it appears throughout the entire body of SOTU addresses."
+State of the Union (SOTU): The site uses an interactive timeline to provide a visual representation of prominent words in presidential State of the Union addresses by displaying significant words as "determined by comparing how frequently the word occurs in the document to how frequently it appears throughout the entire body of SOTU addresses."
 The Appendices section describes the statistical methods used.
 Also includes the full text of addresses.

-Small Town Papers -- This site provides access to scanned images of recent issues of dozens of small town newspapers from throughout the United States.
+Small Town Papers: This site provides access to scanned images of recent issues of dozens of small town newspapers from throughout the United States.
 Newspapers are updated periodically, 2-3 weeks after publication.
 The site also includes a searchable archive (of articles, photos and advertisements), which covers different periods for each paper, some as far back as the 1890s.
 Access to the archives requires free registration.

 This website serves as a centralized location to learn about the Congressional Research Service and search for CRS reports that have been released to the public by members of Congress.
 (CRS Reports do not become public until a member of Congress releases the report.)
 Features a searchable database with more than 8,000 reports, a list of recently released reports, other collections of CRS reports and a FAQ about CRS.

-Instances of the Use of United States Armed Forces Abroad, 1798 - 2004 -- This report lists hundreds of instances in which the United States has used its armed forces abroad in situations of military conflict or potential conflict or for other than normal peacetime purposes.
+Instances of the Use of United States Armed Forces Abroad, 1798 - 2020: This report lists hundreds of instances in which the United States has used its armed forces abroad in situations of military conflict or potential conflict or for other than normal peacetime purposes.
 It was compiled in part from various older lists and is intended primarily to provide a rough survey of past US military ventures abroad, without reference to the magnitude of the given instance noted. | Here's How Bad a Nuclear War Would Actually Be | This is What It’s Like to Witness a Nuclear Explosion

 This commercial site presents brief information about dozens of Black Inventors from the United States.
 Some entries include portraits and images.
 Also includes a searchable timeline covering 1721-1988.
 Does not include bibliographic information.

-Annenberg Political Fact Check -- This site describes itself as a nonpartisan, nonprofit, consumer advocate for voters that aims to reduce the level of deception and confusion in US politics.
+Annenberg Political Fact Check: This site describes itself as a nonpartisan, nonprofit, consumer advocate for voters that aims to reduce the level of deception and confusion in US politics.
 The site provides original articles, with summaries and sources, analyzing factual accuracy in TV ads, debates, speeches, interviews and news releases.
 Searchable.
 From the Annenberg Public Policy Center of the University of Pennsylvania.

-The State of State and Local Finances -- New studies afford a state-by-state or city-by-city analysis of fiscal well being.
-The Year of Living Dangerously -- While leaders in a growing number of states appear to believe they're serving the public good by squeezing government dry, there's little question that minimizing management carries a host of dangers that directly affect the lives of citizens.
+The State of State and Local Finances: New studies afford a state-by-state or city-by-city analysis of fiscal well being.
+The Year of Living Dangerously: While leaders in a growing number of states appear to believe they're serving the public good by squeezing government dry, there's little question that minimizing management carries a host of dangers that directly affect the lives of citizens.

-First Amendment Library -- Provides info on Supreme Court First Amendment jurisprudence, including rulings, arguments, briefs, historical material, commentary and press coverage.
+First Amendment Library: Provides info on Supreme Court First Amendment jurisprudence, including rulings, arguments, briefs, historical material, commentary and press coverage.